onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :keyword: MUST
     :updated: casablanca

-    Each layer of the VNF **MUST** support access restriction independently of all other layers so that Segregation of Duties can be implemented.
+    Each architectural layer of the VNF (eg. operating system, network, application) **MUST** support access restriction independently of all other layers so that Segregation of Duties can be implemented.

 .. req::
     :id: R-59391